 Kent Kaiser is a full-time member of the faculty in the Department of Communication at Northwestern College in Saint Paul, Minnesota, and an adjunct instructor at the School of Journalism and Mass Communication at the University of Minnesota.
 He previously served as communications and voter outreach director at the Office of the Minnesota Secretary of State under Mary Kiffmeyer, a Republican, and Mark Ritchie, a Democrat.
 He has won multiple awards from the Minnesota Association of Government Communicators, and advises a communications honor society at Northwestern.
 He holds a bachelor’s degree in economics from Carleton College, a master of arts in teaching (history) from Smith College, a master of liberal studies from the University of Minnesota Duluth, and a Ph.D. in mass communication from the University of Minnesota Twin Cities.

-Tom Kelly, an attorney, is a partner at Dorsey & Whitney in the Finance & Restructuring department.
-In addition to being a senior fellow of the Center of the American Experiment, he is on the board of directors.
+Tom Kelly, an attorney, is a partner at Dorsey & Whitney and co-chair of the Finance & Restructuring department.
+In addition to being a senior fellow of the Center of the American Experiment, he is Chairman of the Board of Directors.
 Tom is a 1983 graduate of the University of Chicago Law School.
 Between two stints at Dorsey, he was the Republican candidate for Minnesota attorney general, and worked in legal and business roles in the residential mortgage business of GMAC (now Ally Financial).
 Tom’s writings focus on economic theory and policy.

 John R. LaPlante works as a consultant to groups that educate the public and policymakers about fiscal policy, K-12 education, and health care.
 He has written and edited over 300 op-eds and reports, plus thousands of online commentaries.
 His clients have included State Policy Network, Kansas Policy Institute, American Legislative Exchange Council, and Humphrey Graduate School of Public Affairs.
 He has served as a columnist for Politics in Minnesota, writing about think tanks and public policy, and is currently a contributor to The Michigan View.
 He has been published by the StarTribune, Kansas City Star, DC Caller and the Wichita Eagle.
 His radio appearances include 760AM WJR (Detroit).
 He holds an M.A. in political science from The Ohio State University.